kodtjanst/gtm-datalayer-for-wp-admin/README.md

-# Google Tag Manager Data Layer by Powertic
+# GTM for WP Admin + WP Ultimo by Svensk Kodtjänst

-Google Tag Manager DataLayer plugin put all wordpress info from platform, woocommerce, user-agent, analytics utm and more on your GTM DataLayer.
+GTM for WP Admin plugin put all wordpress info from platform, wp ultimo, user, browser, analytics utm and more on your GTM DataLayer.

 ## How to Install

-Just download the latest version from Github here: https://github.com/powerticmkt/wp-gtm-datalayer/archive/master.zip
+Just download the latest version from Github here: https://github.com/kodtjanst/wp-gtm-datalayer-for-wp-admin/archive/master.zip

 Important: This plugin is not listed on Wordpress directory until release of first stable version.